nuclia/frontend/libs/sdk-core/README.md

 Nuclia SDK is an open-source library wrapping Nuclia API in order to integrate [Nuclia](https://nuclia.com) services in your frontend application.

+It supports both JavaScript and TypeScript.

-The full documentation is available at [https://docs.nuclia.dev/docs/docs/sdk/js_sdk_api](https://docs.nuclia.dev/docs/docs/sdk/js_sdk_api).
+The full documentation is available at [https://docs.nuclia.dev/docs/docs/sdk/js/](https://docs.nuclia.dev/docs/docs/sdk/js/).

 ## Basic usage